Brookfield Place (Perth): Design

-Brookfield Place Tower is the tallest side core commercial building in the southern hemisphere.
+Brookfield Place Tower is the tallest side core commercial building in the southern hemisphere and in the world.
 Designed by Hassell and Fitzpatrick + Partners, it included the restoration of the surrounding historic Newspaper House Group of Buildings, comprising four heritage-listed buildings, constructed between 1910 and 1932.

 The offset core protects the enclosed space by buffering the façade against the adverse northern sun and the associated solar heat gain.
 Externally, the expressive structural east and west exoskeletons create the distinctive tower aesthetic.
 The vertical expression of the tower structure accentuates the height of the building, which terminates in a tapered structural roof crown.

 Tower 2 was designed by Woods Bagot.
 It features large column-free floor plates of approximately 2,100 m2.
 The project also incorporates a sheltered upper-level walkway across Mounts Bay Road to provide greater connectivity between the Elizabeth Quay bus station, Elizabeth Quay railway station and Perth's CBD.